 - Ensure that our school provides for equal access in line with the Disability Discrimination Act

 Our Special Educational Needs Co-ordinator is Mrs Geraghty.
+Parents can contact her via the school office or by telephone on 01476 565800.

 The Children and Families Bill 2013